Coronavirus (COVID-19) information for community providers

 To our Community Physician colleagues:

 If your patients need specialty care for any health concern, we are here and our teams are ready to provide care safely.
-We’re reaching out to physicians and patients to let them know we are open and available for all of your referral needs.
+At this time we are open and available for all referral needs – while continuing to assist our community’s pandemic response with COVID-19 care, expertise and resources.

-Seeking health care is safe.
-And the time is now.
+UC Davis Health is safe for your patients.
 We understand that seeking medical care now may cause some people concern, but care that’s delayed often becomes care that’s more complicated later.
-We have a variety of new steps being taken to keep patients apart, safe and healthy.
+We are taking a variety of new steps being taken to keep patients apart, safe and healthy.
 We are prepared, we have planned for your arrival, and we can most likely schedule you in quickly.
-We don’t know what lies ahead, but we do know that right now the number of COVID-19 cases in our area is low.
-The Sacramento area has the lowest incidence rate of COVID-19 out of the 50 largest metro areas in the U.S.

 We are reimagining our care with new ways to serve patients, depending on their individual health situation and preferences.
-Telehealth video visits are available for many kinds of care – including initial consultations and follow-ups, so patients only have to travel to Sacramento for their procedures.
-When patients do need to come for in-person visits or tests, enhanced safety protections are in place.
+More telehealth video visits are available for many kinds of care – including initial consultations and follow-ups, so patients only have to travel to Sacramento for their actual procedures.

-We are making our care even safer for our patients.
+Enhanced safety protections are in place when patients need to come for in-person visits or tests.
 Providers and staff are wearing masks, and we’re keeping people a minimum of 6 feet apart wherever possible.
-We are also separating people with coronavirus symptoms, and we’ve set up appointment systems so that many patients can wait in their car until it’s time for their in-person appointment.
-And, we have a robust ability to rapidly test people for COVID-19, to keep health care providers and patients safe.
+We are separating people with novel coronavirus symptoms, and we’ve set up appointment systems so that many patients can wait in their car until it’s time for their in-person appointment.
+Our patient care team members are checked daily for symptoms, and we are screening patients and visitors while also limiting visitation.
+We have a robust ability to rapidly test people for COVID-19, to keep health care providers and patients safe.

-The MyUCDavisHealth app has great features to help support patient care remotely, such as:
+The MyUCDavisHealth app has features to help support patient care remotely, such as:

 - online messaging with the UC Davis Health provider’s office,